TABLE OF CONTENTS

 More around adverse media

-Adverse media is only able to be toggled on or off at a company level, not at an office level.
+Adverse media can only be toggled on or off at a company level, not at an office level.

-Our adverse media profiles are assigned at least one category depending on the type of media they have been associated with.
-The categories enable users to distribute risk across different teams and to better understand the context of a profile.
+Adverse media profiles are assigned at least one category depending on the type of media they have been associated with.
+These categories enable users to distribute risk across different teams and to better understand the context of a profile.

 Adverse Media categories can include: